horgh/videostreamer/README.md

 ## Requirements
 * ffmpeg (libavcodec, libavformat, libavdevice, libavutil, libswresample).
 I developed using 3.2.2.
-On Debian this is in the package libavutil-dev.
+On Debian this is in the package `libavutil-dev`.
+  * It does work with 3.0.x or earlier version as it depends on newer APIs.
+    I'm not sure whether it works with 3.1.x
 * C compiler.
 I developed using gcc 6.2.1.
+Currently videostreamer requires a compiler with C11 support.
 * Go.
 I developed using 1.7.3.
+It should work with any Go 1 version 1.7.3+ (and probably earlier versions too).

 ## Installation
-  * go get github.com/horgh/videostreamer
+* Install the ffmpeg libraries and a C compiler.
+  * On Debian/Ubuntu you need to install `libavutil-dev`
+* Build the daemon.
-  * go build
+  * You need a working Go build environment.
+  * Once you have one, run: `go get github.com/horgh/videostreamer`
+  * This places the `videostreamer` binary at `$GOPATH/bin/videostreamer`.
 * Place index.html somewhere accessible.
 Update the `<video>` element src attribute.
 * Run the daemon.
 Its usage output shows the possible flags.
 There is no configuration file.

 ## Components
-  * videostreamer: A daemon.
-The main component of the project.
+* `videostreamer`: The daemon.
-  * index.html: A small sample website with a `<video>` element which demonstrates how to stream from the daemon.
+* `index.html`: A small sample website with a `<video>` element which demonstrates how to stream from the daemon.
-  * videostreamer.h: A library using the ffmpeg libraries to read a video input and remux and write to another format.
+* `videostreamer.h`: A library using the ffmpeg libraries to read a video input and remux and write to another format.
-  * cmd/remux_example: A C program demonstrating using videostreamer.h.
-It
+* `cmd/remux_example`: A C program demonstrating using `videostreamer.h`.
-    remuxes from a given RTSP input to an MP4 file.
+  It remuxes an RTSP input to an MP4 file.

 ## Background
 A friend has a camera that publishes an RTSP feed containing h264 video.
-It permits a limited number of connections, and being RTSP is not easily accessible on the web, such as in a regular HTML5 `<video>` element. videostreamer solves both of these problems.
+It permits a limited number of connections, and being RTSP is not easily accessible on the web, such as in an HTML5 `<video>` element. videostreamer solves both of these problems.
 It reads the RTSP feed as input, remuxes the h264 video into an MP4 container, and streams it to HTTP clients.
 No matter how many clients are streaming the video, videostreamer only opens one RTSP connection.

-Happily, browsers support h264 in an MP4 container, so no transcoding is necessary.
+Browsers support h264 in an MP4 container, so no transcoding is necessary.
 However, in order to stream the MP4, it is fragmented using libavformat's `frag_keyframe` option.
-I found that for Firefox I also had to set the `empty_moov` option.
+For Firefox I also had to set the `empty_moov` option.

 # Difference from audiostreamer